thinkaboutcode/knowledge-base/linux_tools_cheatsheet.md

 6. **lsof** - List Open Files
    The `lsof` command lists all open files and the processes that opened them.

+7. **uptime** - System Uptime
+   The `uptime` command shows how long the system has been running, along with the current time, load average, and number of logged-in users.

+8. **hostname** - Display or Set System Hostname
+   The `hostname` command displays the system's hostname.
+It can also be used to set a new hostname for the machine.

+9. **reboot** - Reboot the System
+   The `reboot` command is used to restart the system.

+10. **shutdown** - Shutdown the System
+    The `shutdown` command is used to turn off or restart the system in a controlled manner.

+---

+## **Filesystem Management**

+These commands help manage disk usage and file systems.

-7. **df** - Disk Space Usage
+1. **df** - Disk Space Usage
    The `df` command shows disk space usage for the mounted filesystems.

-8. **du** - Disk Usage of Files and Directories
+2. **du** - Disk Usage of Files and Directories
    The `du` command is used to display the disk space used by files and directories.

-9. **netstat** - Network Statistics
-   The `netstat` command is used to display network connections, routing tables, and interface statistics.

-10. **iptables** - Network Packet Filtering
-    The `iptables` command is used to configure the firewall and filter network traffic.

 ---

-## User and Group Management
+## **User and Group Management**

+These commands help you manage users and groups on your system.

 1. **useradd** - Create a New User
    The `useradd` command is used to create a new user in the system.